meeeejin/til/mysql/innodb-page-checksum.md

 ## Checksum calculation before writing pages to the storage

-1. Before writing the page to the storage, we need to calculate the checksum value of the page and write it in the page frame.
+1. Before writing the page to the storage, InnoDB calculates the checksum value of the page and writes it in the page frame.
 The function below writes a page to the storage:

 > storage/innobase/buf/buf0flu.cc: `buf_flush_write_block_low()`
 ```cpp